Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 Canopy parental control app let us send a bikini pic via Android for All About Cookies review

 We also tested the geo-fencing feature, which is meant to send notifications when the device leaves a certain area.
-Unfortunately, we didn’t receive any location notifications, so we were unable to verify if this was functioning properly.
+However, we didn’t receive any location notifications, so we were unable to verify if this was functioning properly.
 This may have been due to the slow refresh rates, which probably were in place so as not to drain the device battery too quickly.
 This is typical of most parental control apps.

 Canopy parental control app Location Awareness for All About Cookies Android test